Matdata-eu/expertise-graph/pages/is-of-type.md

 exclude-from-graph-view:: true
 is-of-type:: #[[Property]]
-has-description:: title of the talk
+has-description:: is a subclass of title:: is-of-type

+-